xchapter7x/clarity/README.md

     Given Terraform                                                           # clarity_test.go:15 -> *Match
     And a "aws_lb" of type "resource"                                         # clarity_test.go:16 -> *Match
     Then attribute "load_balancer_type" equals "network"                      # clarity_test.go:19 -> *Match
+    And it occurs exactly 1 times                                             # clarity_test.go:24 -> *Match

-  Scenario Outline: Every component of the control plane which needs a LB # control_plane.feature:9
+  Scenario Outline: Every component of the control plane which needs a LB # control_plane.feature:10
     Given Terraform                                                       # clarity_test.go:15 -> *Match
     And a "aws_security_group" of type "resource"                         # clarity_test.go:16 -> *Match
     And "our component is <component>"                                    # clarity_test.go:9 -> noopComment